coatyio/coaty-examples/remote-operations/swift/README.md

 have installed **at least** version `1.8.4` of CocoaPods, i.e. running `pod --version` should yield `1.8.4` or higher.

-To interoperate with a Coaty JS Light Control UI agent, set up this agent as explained [here](https://github.com/coatyio/coaty-examples/tree/master/remote-operations/js).
+To interoperate with a Coaty JS Light Control UI agent, set it up as explained [here](https://github.com/coatyio/coaty-examples/tree/master/remote-operations/js).

 ## Installation